OfficeDev/office-dev-program-docs/docs/what-is-office-365-dev-program.md

 Enable Teams Development and Sideloading (need more info)

+Your O365 subscription IS an Azure subscription.
+So we need a document that explains how to access it on the Azure portal.

 ## Office 365: How to set up a free developer tenant
 The Microsoft Office 365 Developer Program provides a free Office 365 developer subscription as one of its benefits.
 This free Office 365 development tenant is ideal for  developers to test Office 365 features.